-Petitioner next argues that the circuit court erred in finding that respondent had a line of credit available on the date of the foreclosure sale because the record contains evidence to the contrary.
+Petitioner also argues that the circuit court erred in finding that respondent had a line of credit available on the date of the foreclosure sale because the record contains evidence to the contrary.
 We disagree.
 The record on appeal supports the circuit court's findings.
-At trial, an employee from respondent's bank offered uncontested testimony that, on the date of the sale, (1) respondent had a line of credit of at least \$105,100, (2) a bank teller from respondent's bank was ready to deliver a bank check to petitioner on respondent's behalf immediately following the sale; and (3) respondent's line of credit was not withdrawn until after the sale at respondent's request.
+At trial, an employee from respondent's bank offered uncontested testimony that, on the date of the sale, respondent had a line of credit of at least \$105,100; a bank teller from respondent's bank was ready to deliver a bank check to the trustee on respondent's behalf immediately after the sale; and respondent's line of credit was not withdrawn until after the sale at respondent's request.